Khushi-Sk/DB-setup/README.md

 To Run this server in your localhost:

--Clone the repo
+1)Clone the repo
--Run commands in terminal like: npm install
+2)Run commands in terminal like: npm install
--Then run command in terminal: node app
+3)Then run command in terminal: node app

 # **Database Schema Design in Twitter**